chenery/chive-chess/README.md

 - Basic rules of chess
 - Command line single player app
+- Draw due to insufficient material
+- Level 2 computer player that assigns a heuristic value to each possible next move and selects the best one.

 # Features for the Future

-- Draw due to insufficent material
 - Feedback chess game/move notation to user
 - Stalemate/draw, which is handled by the app
 - Castling
 - Pawn promotion
 - Implement pawn en passant https://en.wikipedia.org/wiki/En_passant
-- Level 2 computer player that assigns a heuristic value to each possible next move and selects the best one.
 - Level 3 computer player uses minimax algorithm to consider the best option over a acceptable depth
 - Level 4 computer player uses minimax with alpha-beta pruning
 - Mechanism to allow computers to play each other